fieldbook/api-docs/codelets/form.md

 We're going to start with a super simple sheet that just tracks people who have seen this example.
 Check out [this book](https://fieldbook.com/books/56cccbd72ba55103004f278d).
 Very simple sheet, just with Name and Country.
-Feel free to copy that sheet and play with it yourself!
+Feel free to copy that book and play with it yourself!

 Here is a screenshot: